ZachPella/West-Nile-Virus-nextstrain/README.md

 ### new_pathoplexus_data.py
 Processes and integrates new data from Pathoplexus into the existing dataset.

-## Contributing

-Describe your contribution guidelines, if applicable.

-## License

-Specify your license information.

 ## Contact

-Provide contact information for questions or issues.
+Provide contact zpella@unmc.edu for any questions

 ## Acknowledgments

 - Nextstrain team
-- Your institution/lab
-- Any funding sources or collaborators
+- UNMC Dr. Fauver Lab

 ## Citation